 With Mothers’ Day on the horizon we thought we’d put together our top five tips for marketing to mums.
 The biggest issue we encounter when companies market to mums is that they don’t really seem to understand where mums are right now- what is going on in their lives, what plays on their minds when it comes to making purchases, where budget would be best spent to get mums to buy.

-- Know mums.
 That may sound an incredibly obvious statement but think about it for a minute.
 If you are a marketing manager and not a parent are you really sure you can relate to mums – do you understand their fears and worries?
 Do you shop in the same way they do?
 Do you know what they want from your product or service?
-Do your research – use focus groups, social media and surveys (on and offline) to dig into what mums want.
+Do your research – use focus groups, social media and surveys (on and offline) to dig into what mums really want.

 The common approach when it comes to research and marketing is to break down a target audience into segments – often working on the basis that they will purchase in a certain way based on socio-economic or geographic factors.
 But it’s different for mums – we’re hard to segment.

 We’ve seen some statistics this year that have told us all mums are online, spending hours on facebook.
-This isn’t a true reflection of what’s happening out there right now.
+This belief about social media use isn’t a true reflection of what’s happening out there right now.

 At the time of writing, mums over 35 often don’t use social media at all, though as the adoption of social media continues to grow this usage trend is likely to change over the coming months and years, highlighting the importance of ongoing research to uncover such trends.
 Think about where mums HAVE to be every day – at the school gates, children’s clubs or spending time on their own hobbies, for example at the gym or with their own social circle.